gusztavvargadr/packer/README.md

 $ .\ci.ps1 build w10e-virtualbox-sysprep
 ```

-Note that this will include restoring the build folder with the template and the related resources automatically and then invoking the build process in a single step.
+Note that this will include restoring the build folder with the template and the related resources automatically, and then invoking the build process in a single step.
 It will also reuse the output of the `w10e-virtualbox-base` build, so it does not need to do the same steps for a Vagrant box the original build already included (e.g. the core OS installation itself, installing Windows updates, etc.).

 For Hyper-V this build chaining is not supported yet, though of course you can still build a Vagrant box, it's just that it will always start from scratch: